 OK, you’ve bought all the right camera equipment.
-You have three camera bodies, 10 lenses, a stack of lighting gear, all the filters and attachments you can think of, you’ve read the manual and gained some experience in taking different types of shots, but you’re still not happy with your results.
+You have three camera bodies, 10 lenses, a stack of lighting gear, all the filters and attachments you can think of.
+You’ve read the manual and gained some experience in taking different types of shots, but you’re still not happy with your results.
 You’ve even copied other people’s styles but they’re just good photos and they look the same as everyone else’s.
 They don’t stand out and nobody would instantly recognize them as yours.
 In other words, you have no distinct photographic style.
 What is photographic style and how do you establish your photographic style?

 Photographic style is not a destination, it’s the journey itself.
 You don’t suddenly develop style.
 It’s the result of your experiences, an extension of who you are and how you see the world.
 It’s what you evoke in people viewing your work that makes you unique.
-Photographic style is not copying someone else’s style, but it is about making your photography an extension of yourself.
+Photographic style is not copying someone else’s style, but it’s about making your photography an extension of yourself.
 In other words, don’t just copy the masters, try to be one!

 - Enjoy your photography for the same reason.
 It will shine through.

 - Try new and different things to photograph subjects that challenge you.
 Every new challenge adds more skills and more experiences.

 - Be free to express yourself.
 Ignore the set rules.
 (Set by whom?)

 - Act as your own critic.
 Look at your own collection of shots and ask yourself how they could be improved.
 Is your work exciting to you or just another bird photo?

 - Take a camera wherever you go.
 That one perfect shot is waiting to be captured by you.

-- Specialize on particular genre of photography but do it differently.
+- Specialize on particular genre of photography, but do it differently.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: